Jbleezy/BO1-Reimagined/README.md

 * Kiparis as box weapon?
 * Should NML have insta kill rounds?

-## 'BUGS' THAT ARE NOT BEING FIXED:
+## BUGS THAT ARE STAYING (IT's A FEATURE, NOT A BUG):
 * Insta kill rounds
 * Powerup limit per round reset by teleporting on Moon
 * Damaging a zombie resets its hit animation
 * Dogs on No Man's Land have 150 health for 1.5 seconds after spawning in
 * Trapping the cosmonaut via excavator
 * Shi No Numa Flogger double trap activation

+## FEATURES THAT WILL NOT BE ADDED
+* Additional perk machines on maps
+* No more new weapons

 ## GAME_MOD TODO:
 * Allow changing FOV to 65